salman-ibrahim/FormExtractor/README.md

 Step 3: Check the 2 directories:
   - One directory contains all the forms from which faces extracted succesfully
   - The Second Directory Contains all the Extracted Faces
-  - All the forms that remain in the root directory are failed to be extracted an need manual extraction
+  - All the forms that remain in the root directory are failed to be extracted and need manual extraction

 #Additional Dependencies
 OpenCV is Required since the extraction of face is based on image processing that makes.